Copyright © 2001, 2004, 2005, 2007, 2011, 2015, 2021 Philadelphia Church of God

 “And the high places of Isaac shall be desolate, and the sanctuaries of Israel shall be laid waste; and I will rise against the house of Jeroboam with the sword” (verse 9).
 The “high places of Isaac” refers to the Laodicean Church that began well but, to this point, has ended badly.
 God says it will be desolate.
 He begins at His sanctuary.
 This shows how angry He is with His people.

-“But prophesy not again any more at Bethel: for it is the king’s chapel [or sanctuary], and it is the king’s court” (verse 13).
+“But prophesy not again any more at Bethel: for it is the king’s chapel [or sanctuary], and it is the king’s court” (Amos 7:13).
 Here we see a group of people saying they’ve had enough of God’s teachings and prophecies.
-They are part of a work that began well and so far has ended badly, in this end time.
+They are part of a work that began well and ended badly, in this end time.

 This whole passage is a prophecy describing the trouble we find ourselves in today.
 You could say these people Amos describes want no more of Herbert Armstrong, Mystery of the Ages and God’s revelation.

 But there is another group that holds on to the Head while everyone else is letting go.
 When one group says, “Prophesy not again,” this other group responds, “We are going to prophesy!”
 And they deliver Mystery of the Ages and other literature to the world.